jonathanmejiadev/apollo-graphql-user-auth-chat-crud/README.md

 # Apollo GraphQL - User Authentication & Chat CRUD

-NodeJs JavaScript Backend Project using Apollo GraphQL with Express for user authentication and chat crud, using jsonwebtoken and validations.
+NodeJs JavaScript Project with Apollo GraphQL Server and Express for user authentication and chat crud, using jsonwebtoken and validations.

 ## Getting Started 🚀